 Missing details

-Although leaders promised to phase out coal, boost up the transition to green technologies, tackle carbon leakage – the risk the companies move to other regions to continue emitting GHG, they did not provide specifics on how they will cut emissions, nor details on phasing out coal to transition to electric vehicles.
+Although leaders promised to phase out coal, accelerate the transition to green technologies, and tackle carbon leakage—the risk that companies move to other regions to continue emitting GHGs—they did not provide specifics on how they would cut emissions or details on phasing out coal to transition to electric vehicles.

-G7 countries also need to reveal specific actions on cutting subsidies for fossil developments and investments in new fossil fuel projects.
+G7 countries must also reveal specific actions to cut subsidies for fossil fuel development and invest in new projects.

 $100 billion crucial in the success of COP26

-According to a Financial Times report, the G7 leaders’ failure to produce specific plans for climate financing to developing countries has caused tension during the COP26 preliminary meetings.
-It may also cause to derail the COP 26 summit itself.
+According to a Financial Times report, the G7 leaders’ failure to produce specific plans for climate financing to developing countries has caused tension during the COP26 preliminary meetings and may also derail the summit itself.

-The article said that a failure to reach the $100 billion target would make it difficult to agree on new goals for climate finance at the COP26 in November in Glasgow.
+The article said that failing to reach the $100 billion target would make it difficult to agree on new goals for climate finance at COP26 in November in Glasgow.
 Additionally, meeting the climate finance pledge will be more difficult this year as the pandemic has already drained government funds.

-The upcoming COP26, already postponed by a year due to the pandemic, will see several rules of the Paris agreement finalized, like how countries report their carbon emissions.
-Negotiators will also craft rules for global carbon markets like carbon offset between countries.
+The upcoming COP26, which has already been postponed by a year due to the pandemic, will see several finalised rules of the Paris Agreement, such as how countries report their carbon emissions.
+Negotiators will also craft rules for global carbon markets, such as carbon offsets between countries.

-Patricia Espinosa, UN climate chief, says that reaching the climate fund pledges is “absolutely crucial” for the success of negotiations during the preliminary meetings leading up to the COP26 summit.
+Patricia Espinosa, UN climate chief, says that reaching the climate fund pledges is “absolutely crucial” for negotiations during the preliminary meetings leading up to the COP26 summit.

 Lord Nicholas Stern, an economics professor at the Grantham Researcher Institute on Climate Change at the London School of Economics, says that developed countries should contribute at least $150 billion in climate funds annually by 2025, adding that the “success of COP26 depends on whether the financial flows increase in quantity and quality by 2025”.